Regulation

 • § 7 GwG (money laundering officers)

-• § 24 VAG (insurance companies)
+• § 24 VAG (insurance)

-• § 72a SGB VIII (educational professions)
+• § 72a SGB VIII (education-related professions)

 • SÜG (security-sensitive positions)